 Here are the shortcomings of using ClickFunnels for your membership site/online courses:

-Progress tracking is one of the most important features of any online course solution.
+Progress tracking is one of the most important features for any online course solution.
 However, ClickFunnels doesn’t let you track your users progress.

 Also, you won’t be able to send a completion certificate or send a congratulations email or even send a reminder for completing lessons/modules if you can’t track user progress.